sashang/titan/legal/privacy-policy.md

 # Privacy Policy
 ## Welcome to Tewtin's Privacy Policy

-Hi there, we’re Tewtin's Pty Ltd (ABN 27 522 078 458) of 214/15 Pascoe
-Street, Pascoe Vale, Victoria, Australia("Tewtin") and welcome to our privacy policy.
+Hi there, we’re Tewtin, Australia("Tewtin") and welcome to our privacy policy.
 This policy sets out how we handle your personal information if you’re an Tewtin user or visitor to our Site.
 When we say ‘we’, ‘us’ or ‘Tewtin’ it’s because that’s who we are and we own and run the Site.
 If we